mila-chab/Blunomy-Test/README.md

 what we can notice is that the vertical axis for distinguishing the points is useless, and can even induce ourselves in error!
 I have suppressed it.

+## The Medium dataset
+The issue here is that there are two different kinds of clusters: one vertical and one horizontal.
+I will therefore treat this dataset the same way I have with the easy dataset, by adding one more cluster.